MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-models-jamba.md

-## Reference for Jamba Instruct deployed as a serverless API
+## Reference for AI21 Jamba models as serverless APIs

-Jamba Instruct models accept both of these APIs:
+AI21 Jamba models accept both of these APIs:

 - The [Azure AI model inference API](reference-model-inference-api.md) [Azure AI Model Inference API] on the route `/chat/completions` for multi-turn chat or single-turn question-answering.
 This API is supported because Jamba Instruct is fine-tuned for chat completion.
 - [AI21's Azure Client](https://docs.ai21.com/reference/jamba-instruct-api).
 For more information about the REST endpoint being called, visit [AI21's REST documentation](https://docs.ai21.com/reference/jamba-instruct-api).